alifwahid/alifwahid.github.io/_posts/2018-12-26-social-media-are-failed-marketplaces.md

 Now, here's an interesting question: if social media marketplaces are so highly profitable, they must surely be functioning beneficially for all involved?
 Not necessarily.
-I think companies like Facebook have *coerced* users into honestly divulging their private information in exchange for free storage and communication services.
+I think companies like Facebook have *coerced* users into honestly divulging their private information in exchange for free cloud storage and free communication services.
 Most users have no idea that it's the advertisers in these marketplaces who get to choose exactly what they want.
-So it only appears as though social media marketplaces are *safe* for both users and advertisers, in terms of the definition provided by Roth earlier.
-Unfortunately we learned during 2018 that social media marketplaces are evidently *unsafe* for users, because of the enormous violations of privacy and trust perpetrated by the middlemen involved (e.g., Facebook).
+So it superficially appears as though social media marketplaces are *safe* for both users and advertisers, in terms of the definition provided by Roth earlier.
+Shockingly, we learned during 2018 that social media marketplaces are evidently *unsafe* for users, because of the enormous violations of privacy and trust perpetrated by Facebook and co.

 Unsafe marketplaces can lead to a counter-intuitive form of congestion that Roth discusses in his book and papers.
 In the context of social media, I think